indimail/indimail-docker/README.md

 $ podman build -t localhost/indimail-mta:alpine .

-You can use the docker iamges or podman images to list the container images
+You can use the docker images or podman images command to list the container images

 $ podman images
 REPOSITORY                       TAG          IMAGE ID       CREATED          SIZE